-We have experience planning and organising larger complexes of buildings that fit within the natural landscape.
+We have experience planning and organising larger complexes of buildings that fit within the natural regenerative landscape.
 We look at the broader picture, always valuing observation over speed as a key planning tool, and wherever possible observing the site for up to a year prior to starting construction.
-For example, when we approached the design of ‘The Agri Tech Centre’ we were careful to stay mindful of each phase of the project, drawing up site plans for years 1, 3 and 10.
-These need to be kept in mind particularly because funds tend to arrive incrementally and the flow of money influences the time-scale by which onsite micro-businesses can become productive and profitable.
+Looking at growth over 2-10 year periods.
+We also make sure water, nutrient, carbon and nitrogen cycles are working locally with overall benefit to the global, it is important to plan these flows seasonally over time through the natural landscape.

 We take people-centred design seriously and while we know that working with different communities is usually rewarding, it can also pose challenges.
 We have a toolkit of different ways in which we have engaged communities in the process and it is clear that learning and sharing in the local culture and finding key motivations is critical for success.
 We have run workshops, forums, and model-making exercises as well as offering free volunteer engagement opportunities.
 We have gained so much simply by sharing food, visiting the homes of local people, attending a funeral ceremony or taking part in local customs.

-We have run workshops and given lectures to children, adults, students, professionals and all.
-Firstly to engagement in the process of making but also a teaching tools to broaden the learning of students.
+We run workshops and given lectures at universities, architecture practices and community organisations.
+We are happy to engage all in the process of making.
+Often delivery self built architectures, giving building that hand made natural touch where by people are empowered to help themselves.
 There is a whole host of pragmatic alternative design solutions which are cost effective and energy and cost saving.
 From vertical growing gardens to compost heating systems we are constantly researching and learning and teaching our process collectively for the benefit of all.